Updated: Feb 5

 -- Everything boils down to increasing throughput, reducing inventory, and lowering operating expenses.

-One of my favorite books ever is the “The Goal, A Process of Ongoing Improvement” by Eliyahu Goldratt.
-It tells about the struggle of a blooming Plant Manager, Alex Rogo who needs to turn-around their plant’s productivity, otherwise their operations will be shut down and a lot of people will lose their jobs — a lot of families will go hungry.
-He met with his long-lost Jewish professor who gave him bits and pieces of advice, but he had to decipher and discover their true meaning to arrive at each suggested solutions.
-The story emphasizes on the point that the goal of a company is to increase throughput while simultaneously reducing both the inventory and operating expense.
+One of my favorite books ever is “The Goal, A Process of Ongoing Improvement” by Eliyahu Goldratt.
+It tells about the struggle of a blooming Plant Manager, Alex Rogo, who needs to turn-around their plant’s productivity.
+Otherwise, their operations will be shut down, and many people will lose their jobs — a lot of families will go hungry.
+He met with his long-lost Jewish professor, who gave him bits and advice, but he had to decipher and discover their true meaning to arrive at each suggested solution.
+The story emphasizes that the goal of a company is to increase throughput while simultaneously reducing both the inventory and operating expense.

 It zeroed-in on effectively managing these 3 key concepts defined as follows:

 Throughput - the net profit from selling a product or a service.

 Inventory - the money tied up in fixed assets to enable Throughput.